Aisin–Toyota 8-speed automatic transmission: Key data

+1 2 3 See also Toyota A transmission; 1 2 3 See also Toyota U transmission; ↑ Differences in gear ratios have a measurable, direct impact on vehicle dynamics, performance, waste emissions as well as fuel mileage; ↑ Logically, the gearset concept (layout) provides for this 2nd reverse gear, but it will most likely not be used in the transmissions that the car manufacturers eventually bring to market.
+In some data sheets, the gear ratio of R2 is given, presumably a careless error; 1 2 3 Forward gears only; ↑ Longitudinal engine; ↑ Rear-wheel drive; 1 2 Four-wheel drive; ↑ Transverse engine; ↑ Front-wheel drive;

+History

+2006: Aisin TL-80SN for longitudinal engines

 The Aisin TL-80SN (Toyota AA 80E/AA 80F/AA 81E) series is the world's first 8-speed automatic transmission for passenger cars.
 It is designed for longitudinal engines and was first used in the 2007 model year Lexus LS 460.

+2016: Aisin AW F8 for transverse engines

-Beginning with the AW F8 transmission Aisin and Toyota derived a transverse engine variant by adapting this globally patented gearset concept to fit into the same space as the previous generation U6xx Lepelletier gear mechanism-based 6-speed transmissions to increase the overall ratio spread, reduce gear steps, and increase the torque capacity for transverse engine vehicles as well.
+Beginning with the AW F8 transmission Aisin and Toyota derived a transverse engine variant by adapting this globally patented gearset concept to fit into the same space as the previous generation U6xx Lepelletier planetary gearset-based 6-speed transmissions to increase the overall ratio spread, reduce gear steps, and increase the torque capacity for transverse engine vehicles as well.

 The Aisin AW F8 F45 (Toyota UA 80E/UA 80F) series is the world's first 8-speed automatic transmission designed for use in transverse engine applications.
 It is also called EAT8 (PSA), GA 8F 22AW (BMW/Mini), TG-81SC (Volvo), AF50-8 (Opel/Vauxhall), AW F8 F45 (Cadillac), and AQ 450 (Volkswagen Group).

+Toyota

 Toyota’s marketing name for the transmission is "Direct Shift – 8AT 8-speed automatic transmission".
 In contrast to the UB 80E/F transmission, which was developed by Aisin AW for Toyota, the UA 80E/F was developed in a joint venture between Toyota and Aisin AW and rated for 380 Nm.
 Due to its worldwide application, development was carried out in a global manner involving R&D resources in Japan and the US.
 The Aisin AW F8 F35 (Toyota UB 80E/F) transmissions are used for lower torque applications, such as 4-cylinder engines, and rated for 280 Nm.